 Please be sure to browse previous issues and/or topics to understand the journal’s range and style.

-- Citations: Submissions should conform to most recent edition of The Bluebook: A Uniform System of Citation.
+- Citations: Submissions should conform to the most recent edition of The Bluebook: A Uniform System of Citation.

 - Format: Manuscripts must be submitted in Microsoft Word format (.doc or .docx).
 Documents should use a Times New Roman 12pt font and 1.5 or 2 spacing.
 Sub-heading levels should be clearly noted.
-Please include page numbers, and provide author affiliations as an initial unnumbered footnote.
+Please include page numbers and provide author affiliations as an initial unnumbered footnote.